maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 import java.util.stream.Collectors;

 /**
- * Test class for verifying connection to an Ignite 3 cluster.
  * This class demonstrates how to connect to a cluster and retrieve information.
  */
 public class IgniteClusterExample {